grantt/six_lessons_in_react/README.md

-# Six Weeks of React
+# Six Lessons in React
-Six week collaborative learning course in React JS
+Six lesson collaborative learning course in React JS

 # Prerequisites
 For these lessons, I am assuming the user has a novice or greater understanding of HTML, Javascript, CSS, browser rendering, and the request-response process.

 # Syllabus

-## Week 0
+## Lesson 0
 ### Introduction, JSX, and Virtual DOM
 *  Introduction
   *  What are we doing here?